Ground Ivy (Creeping Charlie) Control

 Ground Ivy

-After you have confirmed that ground ivy is the weed you are dealing with, you can then move onto inspection.
-During this phase, you will pinpoint the areas where ground ivy is concentrated as well as observe the conducive conditions that is allowing ground ivy to thrive.
-This will help you to determine where to focus your herbicide applications.
+After you have confirmed that ground ivy is the weed you are dealing with, you can move on to inspection.
+During this phase, you will pinpoint the areas where ground ivy is concentrated and observe the conducive conditions that allow ground ivy to thrive.
+This will help you determine where to focus your herbicide applications.

 Where to Inspect

-Chances are, if you have ground ivy, they are not hard to miss and they stick out like a sore thumb on your lawn among your desired grass and vegetation.
-Ground Ivy grows the strongest during the fall, however, they are also one of the earliest plants to bloom between the months of March to July.
+Chances are, if you have ground ivy, they are not hard to miss, and they stick out like a sore thumb on your lawn among your desired grass and vegetation.
+Ground Ivy grows the strongest during the fall.
+However, they are among the earliest plants to bloom between March and July.
 These dates are important to remember if you want to get rid of this weed.
-Ground ivy is common in moist areas, disturbed sites, low woods, lawns, stressed turf and along roadsides.
-It tolerates sunny as well as shaded parts of your lawn such as under leaves or tree shades.
+Ground ivy is common in moist areas, disturbed sites, low woods, lawns, stressed turf, and roadsides.
+It tolerates sunny and shaded parts of your lawn, such as under leaves or tree shades.

 What to Look For

-Ground Ivy has square stems and a faint aroma, particularly after mowing.
-If you roll the stem between your fingers, you will feel the ridges of the stem and can get a sense of the square stem.
+Ground ivy has square stems and a faint aroma, particularly after mowing.
+If you roll the stem between your fingers, you will feel the ridges and can get a sense of the square stem.
 This plant is competitive in lawn situations because it creeps along the soil surface and can establish roots at each node (where the leaf attaches to the stem).

-This tendency allows it to stick to the ground surface similar to Velcro and makes hand pulling the weed a difficult task, if not impossible.
-When the soil conditions are just right, however, it is possible to pull up a long string of plants with relative ease.
+This tendency allows it to stick to the ground surface, similar to Velcro, and makes hand-pulling the weed a difficult task, if not impossible.
+However, when the soil conditions are just right, it is possible to pull up a long string of plants with relative ease.

 Treatment

-When applying herbicides be sure to wear protective clothing or safety equipment that completely covers your arms and legs, as well as gloves, socks and shoes.
-To get rid of ground ivy we suggest using a selective herbicide that contains dicamba such as 2 4-D Amine.
-This product is a good economical option and effective against many different broadleaf weeds while leaving desired grass types unharmed.
+To get rid of ground ivy, we suggest using a selective herbicide that contains dicamba, such as 2 4-D Amine.
+This product is an economical option and effective against many different broadleaf weeds while leaving desired grass types unharmed.

 Step 1: Measure lawn and Mix 2,4-D